The Fearless Four (film): Plot

+A bloodhound Buster prefers to sing and dance instead of hunting foxes.
+When his owners plan to sell him to Mix Max, a food factory, Buster escapes.
+On his journey, he encounters an old donkey named Fred whose job is replaced by a machine, a Siamese cat named Gwendolyn who fled from her late owner's jealous heirs, and a rooster named Tortellini who was kicked out by his wife for an affair with a duck.

-The town of Bremen is controlled by evil scientist Dr. Greed, the manager of the Mix Max factory.
-He wants to use the animals' talent to improve the factory's image by singing a jingle advertising his sausage products.
-Though they become famous, the animals get bored singing the same jingle all the time.
-They try to get a change in music, but their idea gets rejected.
-The animals start to notice that the company owns their voices, and their freedom.
+On their journey, they discuss their collective aspirations for stardom and ending up heading to Bremen, not Paris as they originally thought.
+An owl warns them that Bremen is controlled by evil scientist Dr. Greed, President of Mix Max, who has banned music.
+However, after hearing them sing, his assistants, Platini and Ackerman, convince Greed to use their talent to improve the factory's image by singing a jingle advertising his sausages.
+Despite their newfound fame, the animals tire of singing the same jingle over and over, and attempt a change in their career, but their idea gets rejected.
+The animals later learn Mix Max owns their voices and their freedom.

-After an attempt to fight back, the animals end up getting thrown in a prison cell except for Fred, who gets tickle tortured in a machine until he passes out from laughter.
-After he gets thrown in, a mouse named Mozart (named after Wolfgang Amadeus Mozart) tries to help them escape but fails to due to his small size.
-They eventually escape by Tortellini pulling Buster's tail while he sings to try to get help which makes him angry, and leads to him breaking the bars.
-While escaping the factory, the animals see Mix Max's scheme of caging animals to make their way to be slaughtered to make their sausages and try to promise to save them from being slaughtered.
-Eventually, during an election, the four animals protest with a song for the usage of lots of animals for the companie's sausages.
-They catch the attention with the people at the election, and cause a riot with tomatoes.
-After Dr. Greed, Platini, Ackerman, and a manager for the factory (Mix Max) escape, the animals trick and scare them by looking like an 8-eyed monster the owl mentioned earlier, and trapping them under a movable tiled floor after a battle between the animals and Dr. Greed and his henchmen (Platini, Ackerman, the manager for Mix Max) at their headquarters to get the remote that can free the animals out their cages.
-After they free the animals, Tortellini accidentally destroys the Mix Max factory after messing with the remote.
-The animals celebrate after the destruction of the factory and the four live together in a house with animals.
-Buster and Gwendolyn admit their feelings for each other and sing together, while Tortellini and Fred accompanied them.
+After an attempt to fight back, the animals are imprisoned.
+A mouse named Mozart tries to help them escape, but fails to due to his small size.
+They eventually escape by Tortellini pulling Buster's tail and leads to him breaking the bars in anger.
+While escaping the factory, the animals see Mix Max's scheme of caging animals to make their way to be slaughtered to make their sausages and promise to save them.
+The four animals protest at Dr. Greed's reelection campaign, inspiring the people to riot.
+After Dr. Greed, Platini, and Ackerman escape, the animals trick and scare them by looking like an eight-eyed monster, and trapping them under a movable tiled floor.
+The caged animals are freed and the Mix Max factory is destroyed.
+Tortellini, Fred, and Buster move into Gwendolyn's new estate, with the latter two admitting their feelings for each other.